kikofernandez/otp/system/doc/reference_manual/documentation.md

 [mime type]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types

-## Documenting a function / type / opaque / callback
+## Documenting a function, user-defined type or callback

-You can document functions, type and callbacks using the `-doc` attribute.
+You can document functions, types and callbacks using the `-doc` attribute.
 Each entry should start with a short paragraph describing the function/type/opaque/callback and then go into greater detail in needed.